Description

 Then, make the raspberry whipped cream:

+- Whip the cream.
 Take out the bowl from the freezer and the cream from the fridge.
 With a hand mixer, whip the cream on medium speed until you reach the soft peaks stage.

-Add the caster sugar, mascarpone and 1 tbsp of the raspberry sauce.
+- Turn it pink.
+Add the powdered sugar, mascarpone cheese, and 1 tbsp of the raspberry sauce.
 Increase the speed and mix until everything is incorporated and the cream thickens.
-Lift up the beaters of your hand mixer, the peaks should be stiff and stand straight up.
+Lift the beaters of your mixer, the peaks should be stiff and stand straight up.
+Taste and adjust according to preferred sweetness.
+You can add more raspberry sauce if you desire a more vivid color.

 Notes